-Welcome to today's edition of the Rush 24 7 Podcast.
+Welcome to today's edition of the Rush 24-7 podcast.

-Five minutes before the program starts.
+As usual, a technical glitch five minutes before the program starts.

 Well, it's not a technical glitch that involves the radio program.

-So it's not a big deal.
+So it's not that big a deal.

-No, I got one of these magic track pads for my tower here.
+No, I got one of these magic trackpads for my tower here.

 I'm trying to duplicate what happens on a laptop.